2001/05/01: DeCSS case back in court on appeal.

 OpenDVD has sponsored a campaign to raise public awareness in regards to the recent law suits.
-A portion of this site has been set aside to provide information and resources for people interested in these events.
+We have built this website and set aside a portion to provide information and resources for people interested in these events.
 The discussion forum and news links provide a great deal of external information on the matter.

 Additionally, several articles outlining the many issues at the heart of the case are now up to help sift through the highly technical nature of the case.
 The Digital Millenium Copyright Act, specifically, Section 1201, is the law that is behind the clash.
 Here is a brief on the law.